States Where Payday Loans are Illegal

-If you’re looking to take out a payday loan, there are various state laws in place.
-In fact, some states outlaw them altogether.
-So if you’re thinking about a payday loan, make sure your lender meets your state’s requirements.
+If you’re looking to take out a payday loan, various state laws are in place to protect borrowers.
+Some states have taken steps to ban them.
+So, if you’re considering a payday loan, ensure your lender meets your state’s requirements.

-Payday lending is outlawed in the following states
+Payday lending is illegal in 21 states and Washington, D.C.

 Stuck in payday debt?